teamwalnut/graphql-ppx/documentation/docs/custom-fields.md

 functions `parse`, `serialize` and type `t`.

 If you have custom scalars that you'd always would like to conver to a specific type.
-You can do that in the `custom-fields` part of the `bsconfig.json` configuration.
+You can do that in the `customFields` part of the `bsconfig.json` configuration.